Learn more about our world-renowned researchers

 Unravelling the Complexity of Cancer

 Recent advances in genomics have taught us that cancer is not one condition, but a spectrum of distinct diseases, each caused by a specific combination of genetic and epigenetic changes.
 With this knowledge, we’ve also learned that there is no “one-size-fits-all” solution to eradicate cancer.
 Traditional, non-specific treatments often do not achieve lasting therapeutic responses for the vast majority of cancer patients, while even the newest therapies (such as immunotherapy) work well for some patients but not for others.
 Better outcomes for cancer patients will only be achieved through targeted and personalized approaches, attainable only through research.
-The Goodman Cancer Research Centre (GCRC) is leading the way, uniting fundamental and clinical cancer researchers working across scientific disciplines to illuminate the distinct biology underlying aggressive cancer types.
+The Rosalind and Morris Goodman Cancer Research Centre (GCRC) is leading the way, uniting fundamental and clinical cancer researchers working across scientific disciplines to illuminate the distinct biology underlying aggressive cancer types.

 Collaborate to Cure